turbopape/milestones/README.md

 -------------------------------|-----------------------------
 :reordering-errors             | { 1 [:priority],...} You gave priority to tasks according to fields (:priority) which some tasks (1) lack)
 :tasks-w-predecessors-errors   | :{6 [13],...} These tasks have these non-existent predecessors.
 :tasks-w-no-resources          | [1,...
-These tasks are not milestones and are not assigned to any resource
+These tasks are not milestones and are not assigned to any resource.
 :tasks-cycles                  | [[1 2] [3 5]...
-Couple of tasks that are in a cycle : 1 depends on 2, and 2 on 1
+Pair of tasks that are in a cycle: 1 depends on 2, and 2 on 1.
 :milestones-w-no-predecessors  | [1 2...
 These milestones don't have predecessors